 In fact, the Catholic church has never acknowledged that Galileo was correct in his theory that the Earth is not the center of the universe.
 In 1992, Pope John Paul found "that the judges who condemned Galileo had erred but that the scientist had also erred in his arrogance in thinking that his theory would be accepted with no physical evidence."
 The director of the Vatican’s Pontifical Council for Culture, Monsignor Gianfranco Ravasi, referred to the errors of "both sides" when talking about the church’s treatment of Galileo.

 Nonetheless, this hasn't stopped Galileo’s remains from being displayed in the Catholic tradition of relics.
 Paolo Galluzzi is the director of the Galileo Museum who put Galileo's body parts on display.
 As he told the NY Times, "He’s a secular saint, and relics are an important symbol of his fight for freedom of thought."

-It seems that Galileo, who died in 1642, was not given a church burial because of his "heresy."
+Galileo, who died in 1642, wasn't given a church burial because of his "heresy."
 About a century later, he was unearthed in a Masonic ceremony, where several of his fingers, a tooth and vertebrae were removed as souvenirs.
 Galileo was then reburied in Florence’s Santa Croce Church next to the likes of Michelangelo.
 The thumb, index finger, and tooth disappeared, only to recently resurface.
 Just as the Catholic church displays the body parts of its saints, Galileo’s digits are now being observed and revered by his scientific followers.